fooof-tools/fooof/README.rst

 Quickstart
 ----------

-This module is object oriented, and uses a similar approach as used in scikit-learn.
+This module is object oriented and uses a similar approach as used in scikit-learn.

 The algorithm works on frequency representations, that is power spectra in linear space.